 U.S. Department of Education Announces

-U.S. Secretary of Education Miguel Cardona today recognized 325 schools as National Blue Ribbon Schools for 2021.
+U.S. Secretary of Education Miguel Cardona today recognized 297 National Blue Ribbon Schools for 2022.
 The recognition is based on a school’s overall academic performance or progress in closing achievement gaps among student subgroups.
-Secretary Cardona will make the announcement during his Return to School Road Trip, where he will visit an awardee school, Walter R. Sundling Jr. High School, in Palatine, Illinois.

 The coveted National Blue Ribbon Schools award affirms the hard work of educators, families and communities in creating safe and welcoming schools where students master challenging and engaging content.
-Now in its 39th year, the National Blue Ribbon Schools Program has bestowed approximately 10,000 awards to more than 9,000 schools.
+Entering its 40th year, the National Blue Ribbon Schools Program has bestowed approximately 10,000 awards to more than 9,000 schools.

 The Education Department recognizes all schools in one of two performance categories, based on all student scores, subgroup student scores and graduation rates: